 Groom And Clean Your Cat Often

 Once your pet has been properly groomed, you can focus on other parts of his body.
 Check his belly for any signs of fleas and ticks, and trim his nails regularly.
 You’ll also want to check out the ears of your pet to make sure he isn’t scratching them raw or creating any lacerations.
-You can give your cat a trim every six months or so, or even sooner if he hasn’t done it already.
-The ears should stay clean and free from debris, but there are times when a cat can have an ear infection due to the irritation, so you may need to trim them more often.
+You can give your cat a trim every six months or so.
+The ears should stay clean and free from debris.
+There are times when a cat can have an ear infection due to the irritation, so you may need to trim them more often.

-Cats with coats can be even more inconvenient to keep groomed and trimmed, especially if they don’t have a lot of hair to protect.
-Even the most mannered, tame cat can have skin issues due to scratching, so grooming them regularly will help prevent problems such as sores and infections.
-When it comes to your cat’s face, be careful not to trim too much off, as the excess hair can fall into the eyes and cause irritation.
-Instead, rub your cat’s face between your thumb and forefinger, and gently press against the sides of the face to stimulate growth.
+Cats with coats can be even more inconvenient to keep groomed and trimmed.
+This is true even if they don’t have a lot of hair to protect.
+Even the most mannered, tame cat can have skin issues due to scratching.
+Grooming them regularly will help prevent problems such as sores and infections.
+When it comes to your cat’s face, be careful not to trim too much off.
+The excess hair can fall into the eyes and cause irritation.
+Rub your cat’s face between your thumb and forefinger, and gently press against the sides of the face to stimulate growth.
 You can also use a comb to trim out extra facial hairs.